 It is normal though to be unaware of much of this.
 We may be so familiar with our own local thinking and assumptions that the negative stuff can be unintentional.
 Read more about keeping a balance of awareness across the spectrum of inequalities.

 One way to help us become intentionally more aware and fair is an approach and acronym, known as the Social GRACES (Burnham, 2011).
 It refers to a long list of common areas of unequal difference.
 The acronym is GGRRAAACCEEESSS.
 The letters stand for the following (with -isms added): Gender (Sexism), Geography; Race (Racism), Religion; Age (Age-ism), Ability, Appearance; Class, Culture; Ethnicity, Education, Employment; Sexuality, Sexual orientation, Spirituality.
 The Social GRACES help keep our canvas broad here.

 It is worth emphasising that equalism requires care and moderation.
-But there would be nothing much to moderate unless there were also those whose cause is on one side, e.g. the oppressed victim, and then campaign loudly for them against the other side.
+That happens (or doesn’t) between people face to face.
+That is perhaps where the finer aspects of human being can best show up.
+But there would be nothing much to moderate unless there were groups – people whose cause is to take up one side, e.g. the oppressed victim, and then campaign loudly for them against the other side.
+Group causes take things onto a social and political level – or of course the original tribal one.
 So equalism can be seen as a (dialectical maybe) process where emphasising differences is a necessary stage that leads to bridging them.
 This means that, to a degree, equalism values the -isms that it seeks to get rid of.